How to differentiate accomplishment, leadership and teamwork stories

 Practice early, and practice often.

 Some interviewers will ask you for your definition of leadership.
-If someone asked me that question, I would mention my favorite leadership model, which is Blanchard and Hersey's Situational Leadership.
+If someone asked me that question, I would mention my favorite leadership model, Blanchard and Hersey's Situational Leadership.

 In the 1950s, management theorists from Ohio State University and the University of Michigan published a series of studies to determine whether leaders should be more task or relationship (people) oriented.
 The importance of the research cannot be overestimated since leaders tend to have a dominant style; a leadership style they use in a wide variety of situations.